dataprogpy/dataprogpy.github.io/docs/eda/data-storytelling/review-validation.md

 ---

-> **💡 Activity: Review Your Data Story Draft (MVP Focus)**
+???+ activity "**💡 Activity: Review Your Data Story Draft (MVP Focus)**"

->
-> Take your assembled "mini-story" – the sequence of 2-3 visuals you outlined in Step 8, along with the narrative text and annotation ideas you drafted in Step 9.
+     Take your assembled "mini-story" – the sequence of 2-3 visuals you outlined in Step 8, along with the narrative text and annotation ideas you drafted in Step 9.

->
-> 1.  **Re-read your analytical questions and persona description** from Step 2.
+     1.  **Re-read your analytical questions and persona description** from Step 2.
 Keep them clearly in mind.
-> 2.  **Critically review your mini-story** using the "Key Questions for Your Review" listed above.
+     2.  **Critically review your mini-story** using the "Key Questions for Your Review" listed above.
-> 3.  **Jot down your honest answers and observations.**
+     3.  **Jot down your honest answers and observations.**
->     * What works well?
+         * What works well?
->     * Where are there potential weaknesses or areas for improvement?
+         * Where are there potential weaknesses or areas for improvement?
-> 4.  **Prioritize with an MVP Mindset:**
+     4.  **Prioritize with an MVP Mindset:**
->     * Identify the **"must-have" changes** needed for your story to clearly and accurately answer your core analytical questions for your persona (this forms your "Minimum Viable Story").
+         * Identify the **"must-have" changes** needed for your story to clearly and accurately answer your core analytical questions for your persona (this forms your "Minimum Viable Story").
->     * List any **"nice-to-have" refinements** that would enhance the story further but are not critical to its core message.
+         * List any **"nice-to-have" refinements** that would enhance the story further but are not critical to its core message.
-> 5. Based on your review, list **1-2 specific, actionable "must-have" refinements** you would make to ensure your mini-story is a solid MVP.
+     5. Based on your review, list **1-2 specific, actionable "must-have" refinements** you would make to ensure your mini-story is a solid MVP.

->
-> This structured self-review, with an eye towards delivering a viable core story, is a vital skill for any data professional.
+     This structured self-review, with an eye towards delivering a viable core story, is a vital skill for any data professional.

----

-This addition provides a practical lens for students to evaluate their work, encouraging them to focus on effectiveness and prioritize essential changes, which is highly relevant in professional contexts.

-We have one more brief step (Step 11: "Final Polish and Presentation Considerations") before the overall lesson conclusion.
-Ready for Step 11?

-Okay, you've reviewed your data story against your core goals and even prioritized refinements with an MVP mindset.
-You're almost there!
-The final step in our workflow before concluding is to give your story a last polish, considering how it will be presented.

----

-#### Step 11: Final Polish and Presentation Considerations ✨
+## Step 11: Final Polish and Presentation Considerations ✨

 This step is about taking that last look to ensure your data story is presented in the most clear, professional, and effective manner possible.
 Think of it as the final proofread and visual tidy-up.
 While major content issues should have been addressed in Step 10, this is where you catch the small things that can make a big difference to the audience's experience.